 Humana: For information regarding Humana, please visit the Humana coronavirus page: https://www.humana.com/provider/coronavirus

 Medicaid: We are commonly being asked for state Medicaid guidelines.
-The best resource to use to identify if your state has additional exceptions or accepting the blanket waiver, can be found at medicaid.gov using the link below.
+The best resource to use to identify if your state has additional exceptions for accepting the blanket waiver can be found at medicaid.gov here.

 These rates are to be determined from commercial payers.